 The first stop of the day is guaranteed to leave you spell-bound and it is often referred to as the “Crown Jewel of Iceland”.
 Jökulsárlón glacier lagoon is truly a sight to behold; huge icebergs drift in the crystalline waters, breaking off from the Breiðamerkurjökull glacial tongue and floating lazily out to sea.

-Here, you have a chance here to sail among the ice on a fantastic boat tour.
-You have two options; the first of which is a specialised Amphibian vehicle that drives into the lake and cruises among the bergs, allowing you to take in the unique structure of each as they creak and groan under their own weight.
-This larger vessel is perfect for families and large groups as well as nature photographers.
+Here, you have a chance to sail among the ice on a fantastic boat tour, in a specialised Amphibian vehicle that drives into the lake and cruises among the bergs, allowing you to take in the unique structure of each as they creak and groan under their own weight.

 Once you have fully taken in the majesty of Jökulsárlón, you will make your way to the Diamond Beach, a magnificent stretch of coast where the icebergs wash up to shore.
 Here, you can walk among the ancient glacier ice and take many a photo to make those back home jealous!